fsspec/dropboxdrivefs/README.md

 dropbox://file_path
 ```

-Be careful: There are for the moment at least no unity/integration tests on this implementation (alpha version).

 It can also be used directly from the fsspec module to download and upload files in the github account.

 The upload part is using the dropbox API.